Slicer/Slicer/Docs/user_guide/modules/colors.md

   - **Opacity:** allows displaying the text semi-transparently.
   - **Font:** the font used to display the title text.
 Arial: sans-serif font.
 Courier: fixed-width font.
 Times: serif font.
   - **Style:** check these boxes if you wish to adjust the style of the title text font. **Shadow** makes the text visible over both dark and bright background.
-  - **Size:** font size ot the title.
+  - **Size:** font size of the title.
 Label size is auto-scaled to fit the specified size of the color legend.

 ## Built-in color lookup tables